 Capricor leases office space in Beverly Hills, California from The Bubble Real Estate Company, LLC ("Bubble Real Estate") pursuant to a lease beginning in 2013.
 Capricor subsequently entered into several amendments modifying certain terms of the lease.
-Effective January 1, 2021, we entered into a month-to-month lease amendment with the Bubble Real Estate.
-The monthly lease payment was \$13,073.
-In November 2021, Capricor entered into an amendment to the lease pursuant to which the square footage of the premises was reduced with a monthly lease payment of \$5,548 per month commencing November 1, 2021.
-In July 2022, Capricor added additional office space increasing the monthly lease payment to \$7,869 per month.
-The lease is terminable by either party upon 90 days' written notice to the other party.
+Effective January 1, 2021, we entered into a month-to-month lease amendment with Bubble Real Estate, which is terminable by either party upon 90 days' written notice to the other party.
+Commencing in July 2022, the monthly lease payment was \$7,869 per month.

-Expenses incurred under short-term operating leases for the three months ended September 30, 2022 and 2021 were \$3,340 and \$39,219, respectively.
-Expenses incurred under short-term operating leases for the nine months ended September 30, 2022 and 2021 were \$58,128 and \$117,657, respectively.
+Expenses incurred under short-term operating leases for the three months ended March 31, 2023 and 2022 were \$23,607 and \$17,394, respectively.